borisdev/resume/resume.md

   the style of the Amazon 6-pager.
 The team spent the first fifteen minutes reading my high-level design document explaining that the performance blocker was not training data quantity, but quality, as well as other clarifications.
 - I assigned Jira issues to engineers.
-- After one engineer who had been helping me left to another job, I stepped in to refactor the inference server.
+1:1 meetings with the VP of Engineering.
+After one engineer who had been helping me left to another job, I stepped in to refactor the inference server.
-- I had 1:1 meetings with the new VP of Engineering.

 ### Backend developer at Sight Machine, 2018-2021